Providence Friars women's basketball

 The Providence Friars women's basketball team represents Providence College in Providence, Rhode Island, United States.
-The school's team competes in the Big East where it has competed since the 1982–83 season.
-Under coach Kay McDonald, the women’s basketball team began competing in the EAIAW in 1974-75, obtaining a 9-4 record and its first winning season.
+The school's team competes in the Big East Conference where it has competed since the 1982–83 season.
+Under coach Kay McDonald, the women’s basketball team began competing in the Association for Intercollegiate Athletics for Women (AIAW) in 1974–75, obtaining a 9–4 record and its first winning season.